phergie/plugin-dns/README.md

     'resolver' => new React\Dns\Resolver\Resolver(), // provide your own Resolver instance
                                                      // defaults to null and is set at first use
+                                                     // (don't use this unless you know what you are doing!)

 ))
 ```